Energy Use in Municipal Buildings

 Description

-*Graph reflects Scope 1 and 2 emissions from 141 city-owned and operated buildings, totaling over 2.4 million square feet, with complete energy data for 2015-2023.
+*Graph reflects energy-related emissions from 155 city-owned and operated buildings, totaling over 2.4 million square feet.

 Improving Energy Efficiency in City Buildings

-Investments in building improvements - such as LED lighting projects or upgrading HVAC systems with more efficient equipment and controls - are decreasing energy consumption and saving money on utility costs for city departments.
-Many of these energy efficiency projects in past years were paid for through the City's Green Revolving Loan Fund.
+Investing in building improvements - such as LED lighting retrofits or upgrading HVAC systems with more efficient equipment and controls - are decreasing energy consumption and saving money on utility costs for City departments.
+Many of these energy efficiency projects in past years were paid for using the City's Green Revolving Loan Fund.

-Since 2015, the average site Energy Use Intensity for city-owned and operated buildings has improved by about 14%.
-Here are some examples of energy efficiency projects completed at municipal buildings:
+Here are some examples of energy efficiency projects previously completed at City buildings:

 - Community/Recreation Center Lighting Projects Summary (2023)